- Prepayment discount

 While QuarterSpot’s loans are expensive, you do have the chance to save on fees.
-I know I said above that QuarterSpot charges a flat fee, and that’s true, but they also amortize their fee on a daily basis.
+I know I said above that QuarterSpot charges a flat fee, and that’s true, but the lender also amortizes fees on a daily basis.
 So, unlike many of this lender’s peers, the earlier you repay, the more money you save.
 Here’s an example of how that works.

-QuarterSpot’s loans are unsecured, so they don’t require collateral, but they do have the option of going after your business assets if you default on your loan.
+QuarterSpot’s loans are unsecured, so no collateral is required.
+However, the lender does have the option of going after your business assets if you default on your loan.